 Promotional and Advertising Strategies

 The Tata Group doesn’t follow the same promotional and advertising strategy for all the companies.
-The companies formulate their own promotional and advertising plans.
+The companies formulate their own promotional and advertising plans and occasionally hire agencies to outsource a campaign.
 Some of the advertising techniques used by them during recent years are as follows:

 - Use of televised advertisements